lacanoid/pgddl/ROADMAP.md

 - cluster on table
 - database settings (alter database set)
 - row level permissions
+- PG 10: partitions
-- v10: partitions, generated
+- PG 10: generated

 Other:
 - compiler from one source to specific pg version (DONE)
+- PG version specific tests
+- improve dumping of comments
-- handle dependancies for type better (use shell types)
+- handle dependancies for types better (use shell types)
 - improve and add to simple tests
 - make some tests to test if what we output actually runs, test execute them
 - make some tests which compare to output of pg_dump for any sql file: